 At Hornbill Insights19 (our annual customer conference) in June of this year, Marc Littlefair, IT Services Manager at BTG Plc, explained how automation and integration are saving his organization thousands of hours every year.
 Following the event, Marc kindly agreed to share his experiences, and you can access the podcast on the Hornbill Blog.
 Summing up the value of automation, Marc says, “Adding value to the business, suddenly makes IT look a whole lot better.
 We’re not just delivering a service, we’re a partner that’s enabling the business to work as effectively as it can.
 When the business is doing something, they want IT to be involved.”

-Isn’t that how it should be?
+Isn’t that how it should be for service management in 2020?
 In 2020, enterprise service management, collaboration, automation, and integration are what practitioners need to focus on if they want to add value.